Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 I’ve made this recipe so many times in my life that it ain’t even funny.
 I used to work at this country club and every Sunday was brunch day which means I was whipping up a ton of hollandaise sauce.

 Between my arm hurting from so much whisking and my stomach wanting to kill me because of all the fat, it took me a minute to be able to enjoy this again.

-Fast forward 20 years and I’m lovin it all over again and it’s definitely a part of my breakfast series so if you missed be sure to check out this Frittata Recipe and my Homemade Buttermilk Pancakes Recipe!
+Fast forward 20 years and I’m loving it all over again and it’s definitely a part of my breakfast series so if you missed be sure to check out this Frittata Recipe and my Homemade Buttermilk Pancakes Recipe!

 Eggs benedict is simply a toasted English muffin that is topped off with some Canadian bacon, poached egg, hollandaise sauce and a garnish of chives or green onions.
 It’s really easy to make and dang delicious!

-There are a few stories out there on how Eggs Benedict was founded the first being from the 1860’s where a Mrs. LeGrand Benedict when into the first fine dining establishment, Delmonico’s Restaurant in New York, and wasn’t digging what was on the menu.
+There are a few stories out there on how Eggs Benedict was founded with the first being from the 1860s were a Mrs. LeGrand Benedict when into the first fine dining establishment, Delmonico’s Restaurant in New York, and wasn’t digging what was on the menu.

 She demanded the chef make her something else and poof out came what we know as the traditional recipe.
 Not a bad story.

-The second version I dig, and it happened in the late 1890’s where a Mr. Lemuel Benedict was super hungover and went into the Waldorf Hotel in NYC and told them to stack up some toast, bacon, poached eggs and hollandaise stat!
+The second version I dig, and it happened in the late 1890s where Mr. Lemuel Benedict was super hungover and went into the Waldorf Hotel in NYC and told them to stack up some toast, bacon, poached eggs and hollandaise stat!
 I think I’ll stick with this origin version hehe!

 It’s pretty easy to make, you want to start by making your hollandaise sauce.